 As a seller, if a buyer has big repair requests that you think are unreasonable, get second and third opinions!
 Facts are your friend and if you can build a case that their request is not reasonable, you can save yourself money and hopefully the deal from falling through.

-- I held a super successful open house…NOT!
+- I held a super successful open house for the Drummond Flip House…NOT!
 The weather and golf gods were not on my side which contributed to a very low/no turnout at my Drummond open house this past weekend

 - We had an inspection at a home we are under contract with for ourselves